Wild Rice Mushroom Stuffing is a holiday classic that’s been veganized.

 To Do For All Versions First

-- Once your bread is chopped, cubed, and crumbled put onto a baking sheet and bake at 250 for 30 minutes, or until dried
+- Once your bread is chopped, cubed, and crumbled put onto a baking sheet and bake at 250 for 30 minutes, or until dried*You can also use premade stuffing breadcrumbs like this to skip this step!*

-- In a pan sauté your onions, garlic, celery, and mushrooms in an oiled pan for 3-5 minutes on medium heat
+- In a pan sauté your onions, garlic, celery, and mushrooms in a large, oiled pan for 3-5 minutes on medium heat

 - Now add your cooked wild rice, apples, and herbs, then sauté another 2 minutes